 b.
-Once you have your Project Area polygon, you can also add any points of interest, such as parks or community centers where public engagement could occur (follow instructions on how to add pinpoints above).
+Once you have your Planning/Project Area polygon, you can also add any points of interest.
+For Implementation Grants, this may include Project locations.
+For Planning Grants, this may include locations (e.g., parks, community centers, etc.) where public engagement could occur (follow instructions on how to add pinpoints above).